GoogleChrome/ip-protection/Masked-Domain-List.md

 riskified.com                                    | Riskified                                                      | Not Impacted By Script Blocking
 mercent.com                                      | Rithum                                                         | Not Impacted By Script Blocking
 getrockerbox.com                                 | RockerBox                                                      | Not Impacted By Script Blocking
+mparticle.com                                    | Rokt                                                           | Not Impacted By Script Blocking
 rokt.com                                         | Rokt                                                           | Not Impacted By Script Blocking
 dataxu.com                                       | Roku                                                           | Not Impacted By Script Blocking
 dataxu.net                                       | Roku                                                           | Not Impacted By Script Blocking